-Posted in Brooklyn plants, tagged art, Brooklyn, cities, Gowanus, graffiti, ivy, night, plants, urban plant research on 2 June 2010 | 3 Comments »
+Posted in Brooklyn plants, tagged Brooklyn, cities, Gowanus, graffiti, ivy, night on 2 June 2010| 3 Comments »

 On a recent warm night while traversing the Gowanus Canal, I spied a couple suspicious green characters lurking about, like this many-headed ivy monster…

-Posted in Brooklyn plants, Questions & discussion, tagged Brooklyn, New York, street art, street trees, sweater, tree, urban plant research on 10 May 2010 | 3 Comments »
+Posted in Brooklyn plants, Questions & discussion, tagged Brooklyn, New York, street art, street trees, sweater, tree on 10 May 2010| 3 Comments »

 The weather has been very mercurial lately, swinging from warm summery days for short sleeves to gusty days like today when I go back inside to get my sweater.
 The weather is whipping the trees around too and I bet some of them would be happy to have sweaters too, like these trees I saw in Brooklyn back in January.

-Posted in Brooklyn plants, Events, exhibitions, etc., tagged acoustic, angel of montgomery, Brooklyn, exhibition, folk, houseplant, jam, john prine, music, open source, plants, residency, secret lives of plants, south slope, urban plants on 19 October 2009 | 3 Comments »
+Posted in Brooklyn plants, Events/exhibitions/etc., tagged acoustic, Brooklyn, exhibition, folk, houseplant, jam, john prine, music, open source, residency, secret lives of plants, south slope, urban plants on 19 October 2009| 3 Comments »

 Now that we’ve had a breather after our breathless and beautiful residency at South Slope’s Open Source, I want to start sharing images and footage of what we did there for those who couldn’t make it – and also for those who did visit and contribute, but want to revisit!
 This video captures just one song of many from our closing event, the Jam for the Plants.